WalletScrutiny/WalletScrutinyCom/_android/com.btcwallet.md

 ---

-Not to be mistaken from other projects that bear the same name:
+Not to be mistaken for other projects that bear the same name:

 - {% include walletLink.html wallet='android/com.luna.wallet' verdict='true' %}
 - {% include walletLink.html wallet='android/com.cmgroup.luna' verdict='true' %}